DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Cutting, Copying and Pasting Features
 -------------------------------------

+Once features are selected in a layer, QGIS allows you to |editCopy| :sup:`Copy features` and, if the layer is in edit mode, |editCut| :sup:`Cut features`.
+They can then be pasted:

+* as temporary scratch layer, from :menuselection:`Edit --> Paste feature as -->
+  Temporary scratch layer...`.
+A new layer is created, inheriting form properties of the source layer (i.e., field size, constraints, widget type,... are the same).
-Selected features can be cut, copied and pasted between layers in the same QGIS project, as long as destination layers are set to |toggleEditing|
+* pasted to an existing layer: it can be the same layer, another one in the same project, in another project, as long as the destination layer is set to |toggleEditing|
   :sup:`Toggle editing` beforehand.

   .. index:: Polygon to line, Line to polygon

   .. _tip_polygon_to_line:

   .. tip:: **Transform polygon into line and vice-versa using copy/paste**

       Copy a line feature and paste it in a polygon layer:
       QGIS pastes in the target layer a polygon whose boundary corresponds to the closed geometry of the line feature.
       This is a quick way to generate different geometries of the same data.

 .. index:: CSV, WKT, GeoJSON

-Features can also be pasted to external applications as text.
+* pasted to external applications, as text.
   That is, the features are represented in CSV format, with the geometry data appearing in the OGC Well-Known Text (WKT) format.

+.. to review what ist refers re ally to
   WKT and GeoJSON features from outside QGIS can also be pasted to a layer within QGIS.

 When would the copy and paste function come in handy?
 Well, it turns out that you can edit more than one layer at a time and copy/paste features between layers.
 Why would we want to do this?
 Say we need to do some work on a new layer but only need one or two lakes, not the 5,000 on our ``big_lakes`` layer.
 We can create a new layer and use copy/paste to plop the needed lakes into it.

 As an example, we will copy some lakes to a new layer: